One-game playoff: No playoff needed

 Since the advent of the wild card in 1995, there have been three occasions on which a tiebreaker was not played as the two teams that were tied for a division lead and the wild card.
 In 2001, the Houston Astros and St. Louis Cardinals tied for first in the National League Central with records of 93–69.
 In 2005, the New York Yankees and Boston Red Sox each finished 95–67 in the American League East.
 In 2006, the San Diego Padres and Los Angeles Dodgers finished tied with records of 88–74 in the National League West.
 The team with the better head-to-head record (the 2001 Astros, 2005 Yankees, and 2006 Padres) was declared the division champion, thus receiving a better seed in the postseason.
-The other team (the 2001 Cardinals, 2005 Red Sox, and 2006 Dodgers) was seeded as the wild card.
+The other team was seeded as the wild card.

 Since 2012, when the Wild Card Game was introduced, if two teams are tied for the first Wild Card spot, no tie-breaking game was played.
 Rather, both teams simply played each other in the Wild Card Game, with the team winning the regular season series hosting the Wild Card Game.
-This has occurred in 2012 (Baltimore Orioles and Texas Rangers were both 93–69, Texas hosted the game due to winning the season series 5–2), 2016 (Baltimore Orioles and Toronto Blue Jays were both 89–73, Toronto hosted due to winning the season series 10–9; also San Francisco Giants and New York Mets were both 85–77, the Mets hosted due to winning the season series 4–3), and 2021 (New York Yankees and Boston Red Sox were both 92–70, Boston hosted due to winning the season series 10–9).
-Under the 2009–12 format, these match-ups would have been played as tiebreaker games at the same venues.
-In the 1995–2008 format, these match-ups would have been played as tiebreaker games, but the venue would have been determined by a coin flip.
+This has occurred in 2012 (Baltimore Orioles and Texas Rangers were both 93–69; Texas hosted the game due to winning the season series 5–2), 2014 (Pittsburgh Pirates and San Francisco Giants were both 88–74; Pittsburgh hosted due to winning the season series 4–2), 2016 (Baltimore Orioles and Toronto Blue Jays were both 89–73; Toronto hosted due to winning the season series 4–3; also San Francisco Giants and New York Mets were both 85–77; New York hosted due to winning the season series), and 2021 (New York Yankees and Boston Red Sox were both 92–70; Boston hosted due to winning the season series 10–9).
+Previously, these matchups would have served as tiebreaker games.